Sir Charles Trevelyan, 1st Baronet: Role in the Irish Famine

 On 21 January 1840, he entered on the duties of assistant secretary to Her Majesty's Treasury in London, and discharged the functions of that office for nineteen years.
 In Ireland, he administered the relief works of 1845–47, when upwards of 734,000 men were employed by the government during the Great Famine.
 Altogether, about a million people in Ireland are reliably estimated to have died of starvation and epidemic disease between 1846 and 1851, and some two million emigrated in a period of a little more than a decade (1845–55).
 On 27 April 1848, Trevelyan was appointed as a KCB in reward of his services.

-The Great Famine in Ireland began as a natural catastrophe of extraordinary magnitude, but its effects were severely worsened by the actions and inactions of the Whig government, headed by Lord John Russell in the crucial years from 1846 to 1852.
-Many members of the British upper and middle classes believed that the famine was a divine judgment—an act of Providence.
+The Great Famine in Ireland began as a catastrophe of extraordinary magnitude, but its effects were severely worsened by the actions and inactions of the Whig government, headed by Lord John Russell in the crucial years from 1846 to 1852.
+Many members of the British upper and middle classes believed that the famine was a divine judgment—an act of Providence although these views also existed in the Irish Catholic Church.
 A leading exponent of the providentialist perspective was Trevelyan, who was chiefly responsible for administering Irish relief policy throughout the famine years.
-In his book The Irish Crisis, published in 1848, Trevelyan later described the famine as "a direct stroke of an all-wise and all-merciful Providence", one which laid bare "the deep and inveterate root of social evil".
-The famine, he declared, was "the sharp but effectual remedy by which the cure is likely to be effected… God grant that the generation to which this great opportunity has been offered may rightly perform its part…" This mentality of Trevelyan's was influential in persuading the government to do nothing to restrain mass evictions.
+In his book The Irish Crisis, published in 1848, Trevelyan later described the famine as "a direct stroke of an all-wise and all-merciful Providence", one which laid bare "the deep and inveterate root of social evil", that evil being Ireland's rural economic system of exploitative landlords and peasants overly dependent on the potato.
+The famine, he declared, was "the sharp but effectual remedy by which the cure is likely to be effected...
+God grant that the generation to which this great opportunity has been offered may rightly perform its part and we may not relax our efforts until Ireland fully participates in the social health and physical prosperity of Great Britain."
+This mentality of Trevelyan's was influential in persuading the government to do nothing to restrain mass evictions.
+Historians disagree concerning Trevelyan's responsibility for famine relief policy in Ireland, and what exactly was his role in it.
+Karen Sonnelitter discusses the subject in her edited collection of primary sources, The Great Irish Famine: A History in Documents.